- Letter of application example

 Choose a template that matches your resume

 We have a wide range of application letter templates for you to choose from.
-If you work in a more formal field such as law, nursing, or finance, you might prefer one of our more buttoned-up simple letter of application templates but if you work in a creative industry like design or film, try one of our modern templates.
+If you work in a more formal field such as law, nursing, or finance, use a simple letter of application template.
+Or, if you work in a creative industry like design or film, try one of our modern templates.

 Choose an appropriate font and font size